Floodgate: inference for model-free variable importance: Introduction

-The main contribution of this paper is to introduce \emph{floodgate}, a method for inference of the minimum mean squared error (mMSE) gap, which satisfies the following high-level objectives which we believe are fairly universal for the task at hand. \begin{itemize} \item[{\bf (Sensitivity)}] The mMSE gap is strictly positive unless $\Ec{Y}{X,Z} \stackrel{a.s.}{=} \Ec{Y}{\Xnoj}$, and is large whenever $X$ explains a lot of the variance in $Y$ not already explained by $\Xnoj$ alone, making it sensitive to arbitrary nonlinearities and interactions in $Y$'s relationship with $X$. \item[{\bf (Interpretability)}] The mMSE gap has simple predictive, explanatory, and causal interpretations for $Y$'s relationship with $X$, is a {functional} of \emph{only} the joint distribution of $(Y,X,Z)$, and is exactly zero when $\jnull$. \item[{\bf (Validity)}] Floodgate is asymptotically valid under extremely mild moment conditions, and in particular requires no smoothness, sparsity, or other constraints on $\Ec{Y}{X,Z}$ that would ensure its learnability at \emph{any} geometric rate.
-Floodgate requires the user to know the distribution of $X\mid Z$, although we prove this requirement can sometimes be relaxed to only knowing a model for $X\mid Z$, and we theoretically and numerically characterize floodgate's robustness to misspecification of this distribution. \item[{\bf (Accuracy)}] Floodgate derives accuracy from flexibility by allowing the user to estimate $\Ec{Y}{X,Z}$ in whatever way they like, and we prove that the accuracy of inference is adaptive to the mean squared error (MSE) of that estimate. \end{itemize} In a bit more detail, we (in Section~\ref{sec:method}) define the mMSE gap as an interpretable and model-free MOVI (Section~\ref{sec:MOVI}) and present a method, \emph{floodgate}, to construct asymptotic lower confidence bounds for it that provides the user absolute latitude to leverage any domain knowledge or advanced machine learning algorithms to make those bounds as tight as possible (Section~\ref{sec:mock}).
-We consider upper confidence bounds (Section~\ref{sec:ucb_hardness}), address computational considerations (Section~\ref{sec:computation}), theoretically characterize the width of floodgate's confidence bounds (Section~\ref{sec:accuracy}) and its robustness to model misspecification (Section~\ref{sec:robustness}), and briefly address some immediate generalizations (Section~\ref{sec:generalizations}).
+\item[{\bf (Accuracy)}] Floodgate derives accuracy from flexibility by allowing the user to estimate $\Ec{Y}{X,Z}$ in whatever way they like, and we prove that the accuracy of inference is adaptive to the mean squared error (MSE) of that estimate. \end{itemize} In a bit more detail, we (in Section~\ref{sec:method}) define the mMSE gap as an interpretable and model-free MOVI (Section~\ref{sec:MOVI}) and present a method, \emph{floodgate}, to construct asymptotic lower confidence bounds for it that provides the user absolute latitude to leverage any domain knowledge or advanced machine learning algorithms to make those bounds as tight as possible (Section~\ref{sec:mock}).
+We consider upper confidence bounds (Section~\ref{sec:ucb_hardness}), address computational considerations (Section~\ref{sec:computation}), theoretically characterize the width of floodgate's confidence bounds (Section~\ref{sec:accuracy}), and briefly address some immediate generalizations (Section~\ref{sec:generalizations}).

 We then proceed to extensions of floodgate (Section~\ref{sec:extensions}), first presenting an alternative MOVI that we can similarly construct asymptotic confidence bounds for when $Y$ is binary (Section~\ref{sec:class}).
 Second, we present a modification of floodgate that, for certain models, allows asymptotic inference even when $X$'s distribution is only known up to a parametric model (Section~\ref{sec:relax}) {and apply it to multivariate Gaussian (Section~\ref{sec:lowdim_Gaussian}) and discrete Markov chain (Section~\ref{sec:DMC}) covariate models.}